 Raclette

-• Food
+• Comida

 Raclette is most commonly associated with Switzerland.
 However, it’s just as much a Savoyard dish that you’ll find in numerous restaurants across Annecy.

 Basically, it’s a cheese that’s heated so that the melted part can be scraped off.
 Traditionally, cow herders would have done so over an open fire.
 In Annecy, it’s often left at the table for customers to serve themselves, though the cheese may be cut into smaller pieces known as coupelles.
-It is accompanied by bread, charcuterie and potatos as well as a glass or two of white wine.
+It is accompanied by bread, charcuterie and potatoes as well as a glass or two of white wine.

 • 3